-As it is described in [16,17] the main methodology for enhancing scalability is a multiple-server architecture.
-In these architectures, also called server-network or hierarchical, simulation control is organized by interconnected servers.
-Multiplatform clients are allocated in one of these servers, so that for each avatar update a client sends one update message to a server, and the server propagates the message to other servers and clients.
-In order to avoid a message outburst when the number of clients increases, areas of influence (AOI) are defined for each one of the avatars.
-In this way, messages are only propagated from one avatar to the avatars that fall into its AOI.
-Depending on which is the destination server, two kinds of messages are defined in a DVE scheme (see figure 1): Fast intra-server communications when both the sender and receiver are allocated in the same server, and inter-server otherwise.
-For each local update, clients only send one message to a server and receive messages from a server in order to update all avatars' neighbours.
-Therefore, they must complete very little workload, storage or messaging in order to maintain a consistent state among many avatars in a big DVE.
+In order to avoid a message outburst when the number of clients increases, areas of influence (AOI) are specified for each one of the avatars.
+In this way, messages are propagated from one avatar to those avatars fall into its AOI.
+Depending on the destination server, two kinds of messages are defined in a DVE scheme (see figure 1): intra-server messages when both the sender and receiver are allocated in the same server, and inter-server messages when they are not.
+In this framework a client only establishes a connection to a server of the DVE system.
+Through this connection it sends changes in status of the avatar and receives only the information of the avatars which are included into its AOI.
+Therefore, in order to maintain a consistent state in a large DVE system, avatars must complete very little workload, storage and exchange of information.

-Figure 1: An example of a basic DVE system developed on a multiple-server architecture composed by 3 servers which are simulating 13 avatars.
+Figure 1: An example of a basic DVE system where 3 servers are managing 13 avatars.

-Since the workload of the system is produced by the avatars, the server-network approach divides the overall workload into each server in order to improve the scalability of the DVE.
-In order to design actually and efficient DVE systems the partitioning problem appears [10] when the workload of each server wants to be balanced and the amount of inter-server messages minimized.
+Since avatars produce the workload of the system, the server-network approach distributes the overall workload among the servers in order to improve the scalability of the DVE.
+When an actual and efficient DVE system is designed the partitioning problem must be solved.
+This problem consists in balancing the overall workload among the servers [10] in the system while minimizing the amount of inter-server messages.
 The most important approaches to this problem [3,12,14] are based on a very simplified model that describes the behaviour of the avatars which are simulated in the DVE.
-In these approaches the workload generated by avatars to the server where they are allocated is modelled as a fixed value.
-During the simulation time, they maintain this permanent value independently to any inherent factor.
+In these approaches, the workload generated by avatars to the server where they are assigned is modelled as a fixed value.
+During the simulation time, the avatars maintain this permanent value independently of any inherent factor.